gsi-ee/dabc/plugins/hadaq/doc/tdc_calibr.md

 Another problem of such calibration approach - significant size of produced calibration curves.
 For every channel one creates lookup table with approx 500 bins.
 If one uses setup with 1000 channels (not very big), every calibration set consume 1000 channels _X_ 500bins _X_ 4bytes = 2 MB of data.

-### Effect of temparature on the measurements
+## Effect of temparature on the measurements

 Effect is clear - calibration curves changing with the temperature.
-[This link compare calibration curves](http://jsroot.gsi.de/dev/index.htm?nobrowser&path=../files/&files=[temp44.root,temp35.root,temp28.root]&item=temp44.root/Histograms/TDC_C100/Ch1/TDC_C100_Ch1_RisingCalibr;1+temp35.root/_same_+temp28.root/_same_&opt=autocol,nostat), measured for three different temperatures - 28, 35 and 44 oC.
-One could see difference upto 120 ps caused by temperature difference of about 16 grad.
+[This link compare calibration curves](http://jsroot.gsi.de/dev/index.htm?nobrowser&path=../files/&files=[temp44.root,temp35.root,temp28.root]&item=temp44.root/Histograms/TDC_C100/Ch1/TDC_C100_Ch1_RisingCalibr;1+temp35.root/_same_+temp28.root/_same_&opt=autocol,nostat), measured for three different temperatures: 28, 35 and 44 C. One could see difference upto 120 ps caused by temperature difference of about 16 grad.

 Such changes can be compensated if perfrom calibration frequently.
 In ideal case calibration should be done constantly - every time when temperature changes more than 0.5 grad.